 For many of our denominated degrees, written assessments are used to shortlist applicants for interview.
 These tests take place around end March/early April and are one-hour in duration.
 In preparing for these assessments applicants should:

 - Reflect on your own motivation for applying for a denominated degree.
-For example you might consider why you want to take a more specialised degree in English (BA English MH114) rather than taking English as part of the Bachelor of Arts Degree (BA MH101).
+For example you might consider why you want to take a more specialised degree in Business (BBS/BBA Business and Management, MH404) rather than taking Business (Management) as part of the Bachelor of Arts Degree (BA MH101).

-Visit the Supporting Students with a Disability section of the website for further information about the supports we provide.
+Find more information about the Mature and Restricted Degree Courses, and visit the Disability Office section of this website for further information about the supports we provide.